bpbpublications/PowerShell-Advanced-Cookbook/README.md

 # PowerShell Advanced Cookbook

-TFully unleash your scripting powers and capabilities with PowerShell
+Fully unleash your scripting powers and capabilities with PowerShell

 This is the repository for [PowerShell Advanced Cookbook ](https://bpbonline.com/products/powershell-advanced-cookbook),published by BPB Publications.